huangli712/iQIST/docs/src/ch04/choose.md

 The answer is "Yes".

-First, the state-of-the-art continuous-time quantum impurity solvers turn more and more complex.
+First, the state-of-the-art continuous-time quantum impurity solvers become more and more complex.
 In order to achieve high performance, many tricky algorithms, numerical methods are invented.
 Some of them conflict with each other.
 It is almost impossible to implement all of them in a single program.
 Second, the quantum impurity models in strongly correlated systems are extremely complicated and polytropic.
 It is also impossible to design such a perfect impurity solver which can solve all of the impurity problems.
 Third, each quantum impurity solver in the iQIST software package is designed for a specific impurity problem.
 These quantum impurity solvers share similar computational kernel, but they are highly optimized for the given impurity model.
-For example, the **BEGONIA** component is only suitable for a three-band Hubbard model with general Coulomb interaction, while the **PANSY** component is suitable for general five-band Hubbard model.

 The price for maintaining nine quantum impurity solvers is high, but it is worth it.